mlyxshi/flake/kexec/README.md

 Modified for personal usage

-Only support btrfs and vfat
+Only support ext4 and vfat
 ```
 remount-root.service  [ switch-root is required, because nix --store do not support rootfs ]
     |